efulgencio/EFCoinCap/README.md

 Description
 ---

-This project contains two features LIST and DETAIL.
+**This project contains two features LIST and DETAIL.**

 The LIST differs from the DETAIL by the characteristic that uses a DTO in the flow that goes from the VIEW -> USE CASE -> REPOSITORY and returns along the same path to the initial VIEW passing through a MAPPER that modifies the value of the response to an ideal format for the VIEWMODEL.

 Feature LIST folder structure
 ---

+**The goal is to call: api.coincap.io/v2/assets and show the list of assets in the view.**

 | Folder | SubFolder  | File | Description|
 |--------------|--------------|--------------|--------------|